 If you're still experiencing problems the second year in, then it's time to give eggshells a chance to do their calcium-enhancing magic.
 You can also try companion planting to reduce all kinds of problems with tomatoes and other plants.

 3. Using eggshells as mulch

 Eggshells make for excellent mulch, helping plants retain moisture and repel weeds.
 You do need quite a lot of eggshells to make enough mulch, though, so you will need to get whipping up those cakes and omelets to build up a large enough store of shells.

 Opinion is divided on whether eggshells repel slugs, beetles, and other insects you don't want near your plants.
 The mechanism with repelling slugs is clear enough: the sharp edges of crushed eggshell cut slugs, so they avoid them.

 In reality, this only works if your eggshells stay dry.
 Watering and rain will both interfere with this hack from working – so it is one to try on dry days or try another method instead.

 5. Using eggshells to feed wild birds

-This is the best use of eggs in the garden.
+This is arguably the best use of eggs in the garden.
 Wild birds that visit our gardens are often calcium-deficient and will eat small bits of crushed eggshells as a supplement.
-For that reason alone, it's well worth scattering crushed eggshell in your garden.
+For that reason alone, it's well worth scattering crushed eggshells in your garden.